Bess Lomax Hawes: Career in music and folk arts

-Bess Lomax Hawes was the recipient of an honorary doctorate from the University of North Carolina and the National Medal of Arts awarded in 1993 by President Bill Clinton.
+Bess Lomax Hawes was the recipient of an honorary doctorate from the University of North Carolina and the National Medal of Arts in 1993 awarded by President Bill Clinton.
 An NEA traditional arts award is named in her honor.

 Her memoir, Sing It Pretty, was published by Illinois University Press in 2008.

 Death and legacy

 While a faculty member at California State University Northridge, Hawes compiled an extensive archive of folk songs that were gathered by her students in Los Angeles and abroad.
 The archive is held in the Special Collections and Archives section of CSUN's University Library.

-She died in November 2009, aged 88, following a stroke in Portland, Oregon.
+She died in November 2009, at the age of 88, following a stroke in Portland, Oregon.